porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/navigation/pagination/pagination.design.md

 - **Arrow left & right**
 An arrow is placed on the left and right of the page numbers, enabling to click
 - **Page numbers**
-The page numbers are set in copysize and turn Porsche Red on hover.
+The page numbers are set in copysize and turn in Brand color on hover.
 - **Ellipsis (optional)**
 The ellipsis ("...") represents multiple pages that can't be displayed to limited Pagination component width.